 The startup would launch its beta version a year later in 2005.
 At first, Roblox didn’t gain any traction until Cassel suggested to Baszucki to open up the platform (and its development kits) to outside developers.
 The startup basically took off from there.

 A year later, in 2006, Roblox finally launched to the public.
 In the early days, the team experimented with spending money on advertising to acquire users.
-But what they soon discovered was that the platform started to take on a life of its own.
+But what they discovered was that the platform started to take on a life of its own.

 Because content is generated by its users, Roblox’s soon found itself being able to host a great variety of games on its platform.
-That, in turn, created a flywheel effect that would attract more users, which in turn would create and play more games.
+That, in turn, created a flywheel effect that would attract more users, who in turn would create and play more games.

 Roblox, in the first few years of operation, simply grew by word of mouth.
-The growth allowed them to raise their first-ever round of funding in August 2009, netting the company $2.3 million in disposable cash.
+The growth allowed them to raise their first-ever round of funding in August 2009, netting the company $2.3 million in additional cash.

 By 2011, close to 6 million people were visiting its website every month.
 Unfortunately, not all was going well within the company.
 A year earlier, Cassel was found to have cancer.
 He battled the disease over the next 3 years but eventually died in 2013.
-He was 45 years old.
+He was only 45 years old.

 Early on, Roblox took advantage of brand partnerships that would grow its advertising base even further (the company used to generate money from video ads that played before a user entered the game).

 Roblox would form partnerships with the likes of Disney, Lego, Hasbro, and many more.
-These partners would then advertise their products and services, such as upcoming movies, on the platform.
+These partners would advertise their products and services, such as upcoming movies, on the platform.